Abseiling: Description

 The technique is used by climbers, mountaineers, cavers, canyoners, search and rescue and rope access technicians to descend cliffs or slopes when they are too steep or dangerous to descend without protection.
 Many climbers use this technique to protect established anchors from damage.
 Rope access technicians also use this as a method to access difficult-to-reach areas from above for various industrial applications like maintenance, construction, inspection and welding.

 To descend safely, abseilers use a variety of techniques to increase the friction on the rope to the point where it can be controlled comfortably.
 These techniques range from wrapping the rope around their body (e.g. the Dülfersitz technique) to using custom-built devices like a rack or a figure of 8.
 Practitioners choose a technique based on speed, safety, weight and other circumstantial concerns.

 In the United States, the term "rappelling" is used.
 In the United Kingdom, both terms are understood, but "abseiling" is more common.
 In Australia, New Zealand and Canada, the two terms are used interchangeably.
 Globally, the term "rappelling" appears in books written in English more often than "abseiling".

+Best practices

+Best practice technique change with time and might differ for different activities.
+In 2020s the technique generally agreed as the best practice in climbing involves using a extended rappelling device with a friction hitch knot backup below it.
+The friction hitch knot, also known as "third hand", is typically the autoblock knot but other knots like prusik can be used as well.